palmigloo/eCommerce-website-frontend/README.md

 ### Questions & Answers
-The Questions & Answers module will allow asking and answering of questions for the product selected.
+The Questions & Answers module will allow viewing, asking and answering questions for the product selected.
 The functionality contained within this module can be divided into several pieces:
-  - View questions
+  - Display questions and answers
-  - Search for a question
+  - Search for questions based on keyword
-  - Asking a question
+  - Asking questions
-  - Answering a question
+  - Answering questions

 <p align="center">
 <img width="747" height="532"  src="https://user-images.githubusercontent.com/3084586/208255936-9d4b1bdc-bab0-4f93-98f1-25c165a89ce8.gif">